 Have you ever heard saying that each question contains within itself a clue to the answer?
 It is equally true for the IELTS questions which can help you identify the key information required to answer the questions correctly.
 The IELTS questions may have keywords that can stand out such as numbers, dates, places, names, and many more.
 Locating these key words in the passage can easily draw out the answer to the question and the information given in the passage can be paraphrased for the answer.

 6. Scanning and skimming

 One of the effective techniques that the students can employ when dealing with passage-like questions can be scanning the passage to get an overall grasp of the passage quickly.
-For this, the students are advised to skim through the passage without spending a lot of time reading each and every word and sentence.
-This not only familiarizes you with the layout of the passage but also gives you a good idea of what the passage is all about.
+For this, the students are advised to skim through the passage without investing a lot of time reading each word in the given sentence.
+Skimming helps the student generate a fair idea about the passage.
 The ideal time to be spent in this activity should not exceed three minutes so that when you are tackling individual questions, you have enough time to revisit the passage and locate the answer.
 To train on these skills, the students can make it a habit to skim through newspapers and magazines regularly to improve their comprehension and the ability to locate key information in a piece of writing.

 7. Optimizing your vocabulary